-Team London Ambassador of the Mayor of London, Zaman said, It is a dream for me to be part of the ICC Cricket World Cup after the London Olympic and the Rugby World Cup England.
+As Team London Ambassador of the Mayor of London, Zaman said, ‘’It is a dream for me to be part of the ICC Cricket World Cup after the London Olympic and the Rugby World Cup England.
 Being a genuine volunteer, it transformed my life while I had no way to stand on my own feet.
-Volunteering helped me to way out from a hopeless life with difficulties, stress, by giving new skills, confidence and vision.
+Volunteering helped me to find a way out from a hopeless life with difficulties and stress by giving new skills, confidence and vision.
 Volunteering is my passion and it has helped me in so many ways.
-10 years ago I was homeless and unsure about my next step and this volunteering gave me a golden opportunity to make a positive impact on my life.
-I had nothing even no shade on head and no support from anyone.
-But I never give up because I was confident, if I will get support with chance than I will reach to my vision.
-Not many people but since my story has published by ICC Cricket World Cup, millions of people and friends know my struggle and fighting story to overcome and achieve the success which inspire and motivate millions around the world.
+10 years ago I was homeless and unsure about my next step, and volunteering gave me a golden opportunity to make a positive impact on my life.
+I had nothing, even no shade on my head and no support.
+But I never gave up because I was confident that if I got a chance than I will reach my vision.
+Since my story was published by ICC Cricket World Cup, many people and friends know my story to overcome adversity and achieve my goals which will hopefully inspire and motivate others around the world.

-20 years ago as a school boy I watched the Men’s Cricket World Cup in England and after 20 years, it is crazy to think I am the key part of this international tournament.
-It is a big honour for me to help as a Selector where I select the most dedicated volunteer who is experienced, enthusiastic and passionate.
-With selection board, selectors worked hard to choose the right person for a memorable event.
-My dedicated volunteer services brought a huge positive impact in my life and the British society.
+In 1999 as a school boy I watched the Men’s Cricket World Cup in England and 20 years later it is amazing to think I am part of this international tournament.
+It is a big honour for me to help as a Selector where I select the most dedicated volunteers who are experienced, enthusiastic and passionate.
+The selection board worked hard to choose the right people to create a memorable event.
+My dedication to volunteer services brought a huge positive impact in my life and helped me to integrate into British society.
 Now it is time to give back to volunteering service with my experience.’’

-In reply to, how to be a quality volunteer improve and improve this service, Zaman said, It is important to maintain time, ethics, value and a positive attitude to be a best volunteer.
-Nothing is ease but it is possible when the intention is clear and honest.
+When asked what constitutes a good volunteer Zaman said, ‘’It is important to maintain time, ethics, value and a positive attitude.
+Nothing is easy but it is possible when the intention is clear and honest.
 Also there are many reasons for people not to volunteer.
-Volunteering has image problem, particularly with young men and older people.
-Our youth thinks volunteering is only for retired people with time on their hands or they don’t have enough time or not knowing anyone who helps them to involve in volunteering.
-And for older people, the barriers are health problem, financial issues, lack of transport facility or caring responsibilities such as looking after partner, grandchild.
-So the voluntary organisations, local councils and charities should promote the value of volunteering and provide help, training, support.
-It will encourage them to involve in volunteer service.
+Volunteering has an image problem, particularly with young men and older people.
+Our youth think volunteering is only for retired people with time on their hands, financial issues, or they can’t spare the time or don’t know anyone who helps them to involve in volunteering.
+And for older people, the barriers are health problems, lack of transport facility, or caring responsibilities such as looking after partners or grandchildren.
+So the voluntary organisations, local councils and charities should promote the value of volunteering and provide help, training and support.
+It will encourage them to involve in volunteer service, which has beneficial effects for all.
 For both sides, we need to keep the balance.
-Let’s offer opportunities based on the needs and interest of potential, genuine volunteers; rather than on the needs of the organisation managing them.
+Let’s offer opportunities based on the needs and interest of potential, genuine volunteers; rather than on the needs of the organisation managing them’’.

 ICC Cricket World Cup will begin on 30th May Thursday at The Oval and the final match on 14th July Sunday at The Lord’s Cricket Ground.
 Across 11 host venues and cities the volunteers will play a key role in the delivery of the 6 week tournament with a range of roles including spectator services, transport, broadcast & media, accreditation and hospitality.

 Mfa Zaman has been awarded for his dedicated volunteer service by The Faith & Belief Forum 2018, The Muslim News 2018, Muslim Aid 2014 and nominated for an award by The Calderdale Community Service.
-The founder of Safe & Save, Zaman is an ECB cricket umpire.
-As a first Bengali Muslim he was interviewed by the famous BBC One Show where world’s most profileic personality attended.
-Also his project news covered by BBC and other media service.
-He runs in London Marathon, Brighton, Birmingham Marathon and many half marathons to help the disabled kids who are involved with sports.
-His run has promoted by world famous cricketers such as Sir Garfield Sobers, Sir Viv Richards, Sir Clive Hubert Lloyd, Gordon Greenidge MBE, British athlete Daley Thompson MBE, David Hemery CBE, David Weir CBE, Katherine Grainger DBE, Andy Barrow, Shelly Woods, British comedian Russell Brand.
-His article published in various organisations which motivate & inspired many to make a positive change in life and give service as volunteer.
+The founder of ‘Safe & Save’, Zaman is a qualified ECB cricket umpire.
+He was the first Bengali Muslim to be interviewed by the BBC One Show where the world’s most famous personalities have featured.
+Also ‘Safe and Save’ has been covered by BBC and other media services.
+He ran in the London, Brighton & Birmingham Marathons and many half marathons to help the disabled kids who are involved with sports.
+His runs were promoted by world famous cricketers such as Sir Garfield Sobers, Sir Viv Richards, Sir Clive Hubert Lloyd, Gordon Greenidge MBE, British athlete Daley Thompson MBE, David Hemery CBE, David Weir CBE, Katherine Grainger DBE, Andy Barrow, Shelly Woods &British comedian Russell Brand.
+His articles were published in various organisations which motivate & inspire many to make a positive change in life and give service as volunteers.
 He served the Volunteer Centre Lewisham as a Vice-Chairman.
-He is the co-founder of Community of Jews & Muslims and involve with Team London, Near Neighbours, Active Newham, Newham Cricket Club, Bart’s Health NHS Trust.
+Also he is an Ambassador of Mayor of Croydon, Cllr Humayan Kabir.He is involved with Team London, Near Neighbours, Active Newham, Newham Cricket Club & Bart’s Health NHS Trust.